vagzikopis/vptree/README.md

 # Vantage Point Tree
 Implemenation of a Vantage Point tree using pthreads, OpenMP and Cilk frameworks.

-To create executables type "Make" in the command line.
+To create and run executables type "Make" in the command line.

 Executables: